 What Vegetables to Plant in May

-The hardest decision you’ll likely have to make on planting during May is what you should NOT plant.
+The hardest decision you’ll likely have to make on what vegetables to sow in May is what you should NOT plant.
 Be very careful of overplanting. (we did this in our first year and drowned in courgettes and tomatoes).
 You need to be sure that you’ll be able to manage the vegetables that you’re planting during May as the season progresses.

 If you’re planting directly into the group, then be careful with tomatoes and peppers – your soil temperature will need to consistently be above 21 degrees centigrade.
 And as the temperatures stay consistent make sure that you’re able to keep the ground moist.
 Tomatoes and peppers are much easier to manage when growing in pots, containers or grow-bags – although you definitely have to be on top of the watering especially when the plants start fruiting.